StamKavid/StamKavid/README.md

 # 💫About Me
 I am a Data Scientist currently working at Pfizer.
-I have an MSc in Mechanical Engineering from the Aristotle University of Thessaloniki.
+I have an MBA & MEng in Mechanical Engineering.
 I have several years of experience in data science, specifically in developing and deploying machine learning models, data exploration and analysis, and data visualization.
 I am passionate about using data to drive business decisions and improve operations.

 ### **TECHNOLOGIES:**